yasserfarouk/negmas/docs/upgrade_guide.rst

 justified by the more consistency they bring and/or their performance edge.
 Most of these changes have no effect on well-behaving code using the library:

+- We renamed PassThroughNegotiator types to `ControlledNegotiator` types to better document their roles.
+These negotiators allow for user-controlled separation of responsibilities between the `Controller` and the `Negotiator` .
+The old name suggested that the negotiator **cannot** do anything (just a pass-through entity).
 - In most cases, we use the more general term `preferences` instead of `ufun` whenever possible.
 For example, `on_ufun_changed` was renamed to `on_preferences_changed` to make it clear that general preferences can be